 Located on the eastern boundary of the Washington Park complex, the International Rose Test Garden is at the height of its blooming season in early June.

 This garden is more picturesque than most as incredible views of the city and of Mt.
-Hood.
+Hood are a dramatic backdrop.

 Make this garden a definite must-see on your road trip to Portland Oregon.